kulotsystemstech/html-activity-12-guided/README.md

 ### Defining Audio Elements
 To define an audio element in HTML, we use the `<audio>` tag.
-Inside it, we nest one or more self-closing `<source>` tags - each has `src` attribute that contains the URL or path of the audio file of the specified `type`.
+Inside it, we nest one or more self-closing `<source/>` tags - each has `src` attribute that contains the URL or path of the audio file of the specified `type`.

 Example: